-At Abingdon we are constantly thinking about how we prepare our students for life beyond school and it is clear that use of the internet and technology has a place.
-We do know that the best teachers will enhance their teaching by utilising the best tools around them and that it is therefore important that we enable teachers and pupils to harness the power of technology for educational purposes.
-We have adopted a Bring Your Own Device (BYOD) approach, requiring students from Third Year and up to bring in a suitable device for use in lessons.
+At Abingdon we are constantly thinking about how we prepare our students for life beyond school and over recent months it has become even more evident that developing a proficiency for the use of technology in and out of the classroom is an extremely important part of a student's education.
+We know that the best teachers will enhance the teaching and learning of students by utilising the best tools around them and that it is therefore important that we enable teachers and pupils to harness the power of technology for educational purposes.
+With this in mind, all Abingdon students in the Lower School are provided with a device for their studies and we have adopted a Bring Your Own Device (BYOD) approach for students in the Third-Year and above to bring in suitable devices for use in lessons.